dnp3/opendnp3-guide/mkdoc/docs/api/channels.md

 The API for creating TCPServer channels or Serial channels is very similar.
 Just refer to the code documentation.

-### Exponential backoff
+### _ChannelRetry_ and exponential backoff

-All channels specify two timing parameters for the minimum and maximum connection retry times.
-The channels use an exponential back-off strategy for retries.
+The _ChannelRetry_ configuration specifies two timing parameters for the minimum and maximum connection retry times using an exponential back-off strategy.
 If you don't want exponential back-off, just set the minimum and maximum to the same value for a consistent delay.
 Exponential back-off really only makes sense for initiating TCP connections.

 For instance if you set the minimum to *TimeDuration::Seconds(3)* and the maximum to *TimeDuration::Seconds(40)* a series of failed connections would have the following